The Hand Welted Sole Construction

 That is why, at the turn of the 19th century shoe factories all over the world were stormed by the upcoming unions and welt-stitching machines were demolished by the workers.
 Invented by Charles Goodyear, the welting machine, which carries his name, enabled the mass-production of welted shoes and changed the face of the industry.

-From the 1900s on, hand welting slowly faded away from industrialized shoe production and became rather a difficult key operation for high-end bespoke shoemaking.
+From the 1900s on, hand welting slowly faded away from industrialised shoe production and became rather a difficult key operation for high-end bespoke shoemaking.
 But, as it happens to many outdated processing technologies, they somehow didn’t disappear completely and found their niche.